Search for: lipases

 Conjugated Linoleic Acid (CLA), Glycerol (G) and sunflower oil blends with varying concentration were subjected to enzymatic esterification using a 1, 3-specific immobilized lipase.
 CLA was used as acyl due to its purported health benefits.
 The transesterified lipids were evaluated for free fatty acids (FFA) and composition of fatty acids by gas chromatography.
 Lipozyme RM IM is preferred for enzymatic esterification because of more CLA incorporation and less free fatty acids at the end of reaction than Lipozyme TL IM.
 Response surface methodology (RSM) was used to determine the effects of three variables Glycerol concentration, reaction temperature, and amount of enzyme on the lipase...

-Application of Enzymatic Method for Production of Biofuel from Domestic Oily Seed Resources, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Kariminia, Hamid Reza ; Shayegan, Jalaleddin

 The enzymatic transesterification of castor oil with methanol in a solvent free media is carried out using lipase catalyst.
 The influence of several operation conditions on the production of biodiesel was analyzed i.e. the amount of enzyme, molar ratio of methanol to castor oil, reaction temperature and reaction time.
 It is observed that with increase in molar ratio, reaction time and enzyme amount, the amount of product (biodiesel) increased.
 When reaction temperature increased, the amount of biodiesel increased firstly and then decreased.
 The optimum conditions for the reaction were as follows: enzyme amount 300 mg, molar ratio of methanol to oil 9:1 and temperature 55°C. The maximum...